SAP/jenkins-library/documentation/docs/scenarios/ui5-sap-cp/Readme.md

 # Build and Deploy SAPUI5 or SAP Fiori Applications on SAP Cloud Platform with Jenkins

 Build an application based on SAPUI5 or SAP Fiori with Jenkins and deploy the build result into an SAP Cloud Platform account in the Cloud Foundry environment.
-Optionally, deploy into the NEO environment.
+Optionally, deploy the build result into the Neo environment.

 ## Prerequisites